Multiple output samples per input in a single-output Gaussian process: Experiments

 \section{Experiments}

-Experiments were performed on speechocean762 \cite{junbozhang2021}.
-This comprises training and test sets, each with 2500 sentences and 125 disjoint speakers.
+Experiments were performed on speechocean762 \cite{junbozhang2021}, comprising training and test sets, each with 2500 sentences and 125 disjoint speakers.
 The native Mandarin speakers read the sentences in English.
-Each sentence is annotated by 5 raters with a variety of score types at different linguistic levels, but only the sentence-level pronunciation accuracy was used in this paper, which has an integer score range between 0 and 10.

-The scalar reference scores were computed as a mean of the multiple rater scores.
-This differs from the median used in \cite{junbozhang2021}.
+Each sentence is annotated by 5 raters with a variety of score types at different linguistic levels, but only the sentence-level pronunciation accuracy was used, with an integer score ranging between 0 and 10.
+The scalar reference scores were computed as a mean of the multiple rater scores, differing from the median used in \cite{junbozhang2021}.
 The mean may yield a baseline that better matches \eqref{eq:output_density_mean_std}.
-Following \cite{junbozhang2021}, the predicted and combined reference scores were first rounded to integers, before computing the Pearson's Correlation Coefficient (PCC) and Mean Squared Error (MSE).
+Following \cite{junbozhang2021}, the predicted and combined reference scores were rounded to integers before computing the Pearson's Correlation Coefficient (PCC) and Mean Squared Error (MSE).
 These metrics only compare scalar references and hypotheses.
 A model with a probabilistic output can also be assessed on how well it matches the distribution of scores from multiple raters, and thus its ability to predict the inter-rater uncertainty.
-The reference distribution over integer scores, $c$, can be expressed as a mixture of Kronecker $\delta$-functions at each rater's score,
+The reference distribution over integer scores, $c$, can be expressed as a mixture of Kronecker $\delta$-functions at each rater's score, $P^\text{ref}(c|\widehat{\bm{x}}_i)=\frac{1}{R}\sum_r\delta(c,y^\text{ref}_{ir})$, showing the fraction of raters who assigned each score.
 This Monte Carlo approximation to a Bayesian NN \cite{mackay1992a} marginalises over the human equivalent of model uncertainty, yielding a purer reference of data uncertainty.
-It also represents the fraction of raters who assigned each score.
-The model's output predictive density can be discretised as

-to express the probability of each integer score.
-The reference and hypothesised distributions can then be compared using a discrete Kullback-Leibler (KL) divergence,

-The test set size is $M$.
-Unlike a continuous KL divergence, \eqref{eq:kl_discrete} is lower-bounded by 0, easing interpretability, and follows the standard practice \cite{junbozhang2021} to round scores before evaluating.
+The model's output posterior can be discretised as $P(c|\widehat{\bm{x}}_i,\mathbf{Y},\mathbf{X})=\frac{\int_{c-0.5}^{c+0.5} p(\widehat{y}_i|\widehat{\bm{x}}_i,\mathbf{Y},\mathbf{X})d\widehat{y}_i}{\sum_{c^\prime}\int_{c^\prime-0.5}^{c^\prime+0.5} p(\widehat{y}_i^\prime|\widehat{\bm{x}}_i,\mathbf{Y},\mathbf{X})d\widehat{y}_i^\prime}$, to express the probability of each integer score.
+The reference and hypothesised distributions can then be compared using a discrete Kullback-Leibler (KL) divergence between $P^\text{ref}(c|\widehat{\bm{x}}_i)$ and $P(c|\widehat{\bm{x}}_i,\mathbf{Y},\mathbf{X})$.
+Unlike a continuous KL divergence, this is lower-bounded by 0, easing interpretability, and follows \cite{junbozhang2021} by rounding scores before evaluating.